tassyk/security/Security-Tools.md

 - [Open CTI](https://www.opencti.io/en/) : Open threat intelligence platform
 - [GitGuardian](https://www.gitguardian.com/) : Automated secrets detection & remediation
 - [Continus](https://continus.io/) : Continus.io is an automated DevSecOps solution that brings together SAST, DAST and SCA in one tool to secure your DevOps pipelines and continuously assess the security of your source code, 3rd party components, containers and APIs
+- [Automater](https://tools.kali.org/information-gathering/automater) : Automater is a URL/Domain, IP Address, and Md5 Hash OSINT tool aimed at making the analysis process easier for intrusion Analysts
+- [MalPedia](https://malpedia.caad.fkie.fraunhofer.de/) : The primary goal of Malpedia is to provide a resource for rapid identification and actionable context when investigating malware
+- [Malwoverview](https://github.com/alexandreborges/malwoverview) : Malwoverview.py is a first response tool for threat hunting, which performs an initial and quick triage of malware samples, URLs, IP addresses, domains, malware families, IOCs and hashes.
+- [VirusTotal Tools](https://blog.didierstevens.com/programs/virustotal-tools/) : Didier Steven's Python programs to search VirusTotal for hashes or to submit files.

 ### Docker security